Story Of The Week

 by Cheryl Lakes

-Several months ago, I attended a birthday party for a cousin, who had never been considered a favorite of mine, because she wasn’t easy to love.
-Unfortunately, only four people showed up.
-My three sisters and I watched my cousin, as she attempted to make excuses for the no-shows while we twiddled the night away waiting on the doorbell to ring…but no one ever came.
+Several months ago, I attended a birthday party for a cousin, who had never been a favorite of mine, because she wasn’t easy to love.
+Unfortunately, only four people showed up and they were all family.
+My three sisters and I watched, as my cousin attempted to make excuses for the no-shows while we twiddled the night away waiting on the doorbell to ring.

 She talked about the competitiveness of women, and the pettiness that usually accompanied the relationship.
 She stated that all she ever wanted was a good man in her corner, and how she never needed female friends.
 After observing the patient in the room with her at the hospital, her whole perspective about the value of true friendship was changed, and she was now ready to learn how to be a different person.